License GuideSOC 29-1222

 Read more

-Pediatricians must complete continuing education to renew their license.
-Your state board sets the specific hour requirement and which topics you must cover, often including ethics and state regulations.
-Check your board's renewal schedule to confirm your exact obligations.
+Pediatricians must complete continuing education to renew their licenses.
+Your state board sets the hour requirements and mandates specific topics like ethics and state regulations.
+Check with your board for exact numbers and deadlines.

 Is This For You